-The second largest settlement on the island, nothing much happens in this sleepy village.
-Only two churches, a school, a few villas and some private residential homes are found here.
+Bambarra is the second largest settlement on Middle Caicos, and nothing much happens in the sleepy village.
+Only two churches, a school, a few villas, and some private residential homes are found here.
 No shops or restaurants are located here.

-Many of the residents on Middle Caicos and North Caicos are descendents of the Trouvadore, a Spanish slave ship that was shipwrecked in 1841 near East Caicos.
-Due to the fact that the slave trade was illegal in both the United Kingdom and Spain at this time, the ship was operating illegally and exact records of it's origin and route are not known.
+Many of the residents of Middle Caicos and North Caicos are descendants of Trouvadore passengers, a Spanish slave ship that was shipwrecked in 1841 near East Caicos.
+Due to the fact that the slave trade was illegal in both the United Kingdom and Spain at this time, the ship was operating illegally and exact records of its origin and route are not known.

 Many Caribbean slaves had their ancestral origins from the western coast of Africa.
 Mali (located on the western part of Africa) is home to a large ethnic group called the Bambara (with a single ‘r') people, and it’s quite possible the slaves were from this group.
 This is a likely origin of the current name Bambarra.

-This village is the namesake for Bambarra Rum, a rum-blender based in Providenciales.
+This village is the namesake for Bambarra Rum, a rum-blender company based in Providenciales.

 An interesting natural Karst feature is found to the west of Bambarra.

 Quite apparent from aerial images, Corry Pond is a perfectly circular sinkhole that reaches a depth of about 40 feet (12 m).
 This strange feature exhibits distinct and strong haloclines (water layers of high salinity) and thermoclines (water layers with distinctly-varying water temperature), as well as deep red and green colors in the distinct upper water layers.
 Corry Pond is reminiscent of and likely an example of one of the globally rare Black Hole Karst features that are only found on Andros Island and Grand Bahama Island in the Bahamas, and of which there are only thirty known in the world.